Liberal welfare reforms: Workers

 The Regulations of 1907 for the manufacture of paints and colours prohibited women and young persons from manipulating lead colour (defined as any dry carbonate of lead, red lead or any colour containing either of these substances) and ordered monthly medical examinations of all employees engaged in a lead process.
 Regulations introduced that same year concerning the heading of yarn dyed by means of a lead compound prohibited the employment of young persons and prescribed the medical examination "of all workers in the process once every three months".

-The Trade Boards Act 1909 created boards to set minimum wage criteria that were legally enforceable.
+The Trade Boards Act 1909 (9 Edw.
+7. c.
+22) created boards to set minimum wage criteria that were legally enforceable.
 The main provision was to set minimum wages in certain trades with the history of low wages, because of surplus of available workers, the presence of women workers, or the lack of skills.
 At first it applied to four industries: chain-making, ready-made dresses. paper-box making, and the machine-made lace and finishing trade.
 About 70 per cent of their 200,000 workers were women.
-It was later expanded to coal mining and then to other industries with a preponderance of unskilled manual labour by the Trade Boards Act 1918, and by 1924 to farm labourers.
+It was later expanded to coal mining and then to other industries with a preponderance of unskilled manual labour by the Trade Boards Act 1918 (8 & 9 Geo.
+5. c.
+32), and by the Agricultural Wages (Regulation) Act 1924 (14 & 15 Geo.
+5. c.
+37) to farm labourers.

+The Employers' Liability Insurance Companies Act 1907 (7 Edw.
+7. c.
+46) provided extra safeguards to workmen entitled to compensation under various existing laws.
+The Fatal Accidents (Damages) Act 1908 (8 Edw.
+7. c.
+7) provided that, according to one study, "in case of fatal accidents insurance money shall not be taken into account in assessing damages."
+The White Phosphorus Matches Prohibition Act 1908 (8 Edw.
+7. c.
+42) prohibited the usage of white phosphorus in the manufacture of matches.
+Improvements in conditions for postal workers and dockyard employees were made, while reductions in the standard working hours on certain railways were carried out following a 1907 agreement.

-The Mines Accidents (Rescue and Aid) Act 1910 provided for the availability of first aid treatment, rescue work, and fire precautions at mines, and that same year a central Road Board was established to fund improvements in road conditions, a measure made necessary by the new motor traffic.
+The Mines Accidents (Rescue and Aid) Act 1910 (10 Edw.
+7 & 1 Geo.
+5. c.
+15) provided for the availability of first aid treatment, rescue work, and fire precautions at mines, and that same year a central Road Board was established to fund improvements in road conditions, a measure made necessary by the new motor traffic.
 Upon its introduction the new Board began at once to enable the County Councils to begin tarring the surfaces of main roads.